cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/service-governance/service_discovery.md

 ### Configuration

-Refer to the configuration of [go-zookeeper/zk](https://github.com/go-zookeeper/zk).
+The configuration of Zookeeper client and server can be customized, refer to the configuration of [go-zookeeper/zk](https://github.com/go-zookeeper/zk).

 ### Complete Example